dbushell/docker-wordpress-scripts/README.md

 [![npm version](https://badge.fury.io/js/docker-wordpress-scripts.svg)](https://badge.fury.io/js/docker-wordpress-scripts)

 DWS is a small set of scripts to manage WordPress containers in Docker.
-It uses an NGINX proxy for `*.localhost` domains to avoid manual port assignment.
+It uses an [nginx-proxy](https://github.com/jwilder/nginx-proxy/) for `*.localhost` domains to avoid manual port assignment.

 **This is work in progress and unstable!**

+This is somewhat of a [personal project](https://dbushell.com/2020/02/07/docker-wordpress-portless-localhost-domains/) but it solves a fairly common problem so I'm sharing it for others to use and adapt.

 Follow [@dbushell](https://twitter.com/dbushell) for updates and feedback.